outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to definitions
     - solution-finding method can mean a solution-finding method on any interaction level, such as a domain-specific problem space (like how 'regression' is a solution-finding method in the 'find a prediction function' problem space), or a problem-solution interaction level (like how a solution automation workflow or interface query is a solution-finding method), or interim interaction levels (like how a 'find connecting input/output sequence' is a solution-finding method on the function interface)
-      - if the problem is (or can be) to 'find a solution-finding method', these will also be called 'solutions' to that problem
+      - if the problem is (or can be) to 'find a solution-finding method', and can be applied to solve the original problem, these will also be called 'solutions' to that problem
     - pattern: similarity created by repetition
+    - a 'problem' could be defined in various formats including:
+      - difference between the initial problematic sub-optimal state and the target more optimal solution state
+      - lack of functions preventing the problem or its causes, or lack of error-correcting or error-containing/isolating functions, or lack of variable-handling functions
+    - where a 'solution' would be a structure that fulfills the solution/problem-solving requirements, and a 'solution-finding method' would be the structure that found/derived/generated the solution, optionally using the problem or problem attributes like problem type as an input (or using another solution, or the problem space as an input)

   - add to examples

+      - find the relevant structures (like the 'representative' structures such as averages, representative examples like important data points, important variables, counterexamples like outliers, etc) for a particular problem given alternate definitions of that problem ('find a prediction function' as a 'find a representative function' problem)
+        - these relevant structures give a different format to aim for when solving the problem, such as finding 'representative examples' as inputs to a 'find a prediction function' problem rather than the original input of the entire data set, 'representative examples of the data set' being relevant because the problem is to find a 'representative function of the data set'
+        - workflow fit: this applies 'alternate' structures to the 'problem format' to find 'alternate problem formats'
+        - generalization: this can be generalized to apply 'alternate' structures to other problem/solution structures to find 'alternate routes' to fulfill a problem-solving intent or solution automation workflow

+      - derive useful structures that can act like alternatives to interfaces, such as structures including objects of a particular interface structure type (like functions, variables, vectors, data sets, or positions)
+        - where problems are standardized to 'find a set of transforms to convert one vector/matrix into another', given interaction rules of the problem space system (such as available operations & interaction levels), a useful structure would be the format of a space where a vector is transformed into another vector, where points represent operations applied to an adjacent vector as specified by the interaction rules, so that solution automation workflows can be applied, such as 'finding alternate solution vectors similar to the original solution vector to aim for instead'
+          - this space can function like a 'base network' similar to how a language map is used as a base network for solving nlp problems
+          - these 'base structures' can act like sub-interfaces and can be useful as alternate structures to interface structures or other useful structures which can be used as 'standardized problem spaces' to convert a problem to, as opposed to converting a problem to an interface

+      - solution automation workflow metadata, like for trial & error:
+        - assume the problem space is equal to the solution space (rather than a normal workflow, which might filter the problem space of all possibilities to identify the solution space containing possible/probable solutions)
+        - required functions: identity possible solutions, iterate through possible solutions, test possible solution
+        - involves fewest changes to the problem space or problem structure

       - whether a solution or solution-finding method like an interface query is formatted as a set of requirements/sub-queries/sub-problems, change/function sequences, state sequences, input/output sequences, filter/limit/boundary sequences, format sequences, added structures, variable/function networks, parameterized graph traversals, other interface structure sequences like pattern or causal sequences, or other structures depends on adjacent structures and the requirements of the solution automation workflow & interface query applied
-        - similarly, whether a solution automation workflow is applied to various problem/solution structures - such as to connect the problem-space and the problem ('differentiate a problem space so that the problem is easily solved by generating adjacent required functions') or the problem & a solution ('convert the origin problem state into the target solution state') or a standard solution & an improved solution ('apply changes to an existing solution until its improved') - depends on the problem/solution structures required by that workflow
+        - similarly, whether a solution automation workflow is applied to various problem/solution structures - such as to connect the problem-space and the problem ('differentiate a problem space so that the problem is easily solved by generating adjacent required functions') or the problem & a solution ('convert the origin problem state into the target solution state') or a standard solution & an improved solution ('apply changes to an existing solution until its improved') or a general solution intent ('find a line connecting subset averages of this data set') and a specific solution implementing it (code implementing a particular definition of 'subset averages') - depends on the problem/solution structures required by that workflow

       - example interface query of formats, requirements, metrics, variables & filters applied to tetris problem/solution structures:
         - select solution format as 'set of states (moves & rotations) of a block', 'set of final positions of a block', 'set of possible value of other solutions not used (options invalidated or opportunities closed by a solution)', 'set of possible positions of all blocks once games is over'